ldeo-glaciology/ice-sheet-seminar-2022/agendas/week-3.md

 - sometime in this week's session let's talk about some vector calculus, e.g.
    - $\nabla = \frac{\partial}{\partial x} \vec{i} + \frac{\partial}{\partial y} \vec{j} $
    - and what happens when this operates on a scalar field, or is 'dot producted' with a vector field.
+- ... and tensor notation